david-a-wheeler/spdx-tutorial/README.md

     # SPDX-License-Expression: GPL-3.0+

+This should be interpreted using the version of SPDX published when this line was added or modified.
+Modern version control software, like git, can easily provide this information.

 [Some](http://esr.ibiblio.org/?p=6867)
 developers use "SPDX-License-Identifier" instead of "SPDX-License-Expression".
 I'm glad they're using SPDX, but I think that particular tag name is a mistake,